-This relates to the entry's production quality: the creativity and clarity of the script, the use of visual images, the use of music and other sounds, and the mastery of technical skills.
-You also should consider whether the process paper and the bibliography are clear, organized, and well done.
+This relates to the entry's stagecraft: the props and costumes, acting ability of the performer(s), creativity and clarity of the script, etc. You also should consider whether the process paper and the bibliography are clear, organized, and well done.
 Do not be carried away by glitz; simpler is often better.
-Conversely, do not discount an entry or assume students had outside assistance simply because a documentary is of high visual and production quality; many students achieve both superior production quality and superior historical quality.
+Conversely, do not discount an entry or assume students had outside assistance simply because a performance is of high visual and production quality; many students achieve both superior production quality and superior historical quality.